8bit-security/8bitsecurity-web/posts/top-5-osint-sources-for-phishing-analysis-in-2025.md

 title: TOP 5 OSINT Sources for Phishing Analysis in 2025
 date: 2025-05-24T15:24:00.000Z
 author: Lorenzo Langeli
+excerpt: Our selection of the best 5 OSINT sources that provide valuable data for analysts and blue teamers to strengthen defenses and monitor ongoing phishing attacks.
 summary: Phishing represents a significant threat in cybersecurity, and preventing it requires the use of up-to-date OSINT sources to identify new indicators of compromise.
 Five free resources, including PhishTank and